abbbi/vircpt/README.md

 # Filesystem Consistency

-If reachable, `vircpt` will attempt to freeze the domains file systems via Qemu agent.
+If reachable, `vircpt` will attempt to freeze the domains file systems via Qemu agent during checkpoint creation for file system consistency.

 # Use Cases